MJ029/Machine-Learning-101/1-Introduction/README.md

 - Make robust Machine Learning models.
 - Handle specific topics like Reinforcement Learning, NLP and Deep Learning and Handle advanced techniques like Dimensionality Reduction
 # 4.What is Machine Learning:
-- **Machine learning** is a method of data analysis that automates analytical model building.
+- ***Machine learning*** is a method of data analysis that automates analytical model building.
 - It is a branch of artificial intelligence based on the idea that systems can learn from data, find patterns and make decisions with minimal human intervention.
 - While artificial intelligence (AI) is the broad science of mimicking human abilities, machine learning is a specific subset of AI that trains a machine how to learn.
 - The processes involved in machine learning are similar to data mining and predictive modeling.
 Both require searching through data to look for patterns and adjusting program actions accordingly.
 - Many people are familiar with machine learning from shopping on the internet and being served ads related to their purchase.
 This happens because recommendation engines use machine learning to personalize online ad delivery in almost real-time.
-- Machine learning algorithms are often categorized as **Supervised** or **Unsupervised** or **Semi-Supervised** Learning.
+- Machine learning algorithms are often categorized as ***Supervised*** or ***Unsupervised*** or ***Semi-Supervised*** Learning.

 #### 4.1 Supervised Learning:
 - Supervised algorithms require a data scientist or data analyst with machine learning skills to provide both input and desired output, in addition to furnishing feedback about the accuracy of predictions during algorithm training.
 - Data scientists determine which variables, or features, the model should analyze and use to develop predictions.
 - Once training is complete, the algorithm will apply what was learned to new data.
-- In simple terms Supervised Learning is know as "Supervised learning is so named because the data scientist acts as a guide to teach the algorithm what conclusions it should come up with". and it is the more commonly used between the three.
+- Supervised learning is so named because the data scientist acts as a guide to teach the algorithm what conclusions it should come up with. and it is the more commonly used between the three.
 - It includes such algorithms as linear and logistic regression, multi-class classification, and support vector machines and etc... **For Example:** A child might learn arithmetic from a teacher
 - Supervised learning requires that the algorithm’s possible outputs are already known and that the data used to train the algorithm is already labeled with correct answers.
 - **For Example:** Classification algorithm will learn to identify animals after being trained on a dataset of images that are properly labeled with the species of the animal and some identifying characteristics